IN THIS ARTICLE

 Starting a career in sales might sound difficult, but here are some steps you can follow to help you land a sales job more easily:

 - Build your foundational knowledge.
 To get better at sales, you need to practice the skills mentioned earlier.
-Make new connections on LinkedIn, where you can practice some of these skills.
+Work on reviewing and practicing everything from sales terminology to interview questions.

 - Find industries that interest you.
 It’s easier to be a subject matter expert if you’re in an industry you’re passionate about.
 This way, you’ll have background knowledge about the industry before you start pitching your product or service, which will help establish you as an expert.